-Self-reflection and self-awareness

-Generic data analysis and presentation skills, research design and implementation.

-students will be able to demonstrate for a threshold pass: QAA Benchmarks: Primary: Workshops Lectures Case Studies 1, 2, 4 ILO2, ILO5, HIGH1047 HIGH1066 HIGH1070 Psychology benchmarks 5.5.1-5.5; Criminology Benchmarks 5.1-5.3 Group Projects Role Play Lecture Tutorials 1, 2, 4 ILO6 Work as an effective member of a team, communicate with colleagues, take personal responsibility, be self-aware and self-manage in terms of deadlines and time management.
-Secondary/Supplementary: Seminars Discussions Feedback Take on board feedback and suggestions and modify work output accordingly.
+Self-reflection and self-awareness Generic data analysis and presentation skills, res earch design and implementation on.
+By the end of this level of this programme the students will be able to demonstrate for a Primary: Workshops HIGH1047 HIGH1066 threshold pass: QAA Benchmarks: Lectures Case Studies 1, 2, 4 ILO2, ILO5, HIGH1070 Psychology benchmarks 5.5.1-5.5; Criminology Benchmarks 5.1-5.3 Group Projects Role Play 1, 2, 4 ILO2, ILO3, Lecture Tutorials Work as an effective member of a team, communicate with colleagues, take personal Secondary/Supplementary: responsibility, be self-aware and self-manage in Seminars terms of deadlines and time management.
+Discussions Feedback Take on board feedback and suggestions and modify work output accordingly.
 Demonstrate IT proficiency, high-level data analysis, and research design skills.
-Employment related skills are primarily taught thro ops and seminars.
-These are embedded through tutorials and presentations and assessed through student 's reflective work for assessment.